leopedroso1/AI-Stock-Market-Prediction/README.md

-# Stock Market Prediction using Artificial Intelligence!!
+# Stock market prediction using Artificial Intelligence

 These projects are stock market forecasting / decision recommendation robots using AI techniques, using both technical and fundamentalist strategies.